nats-io/nats-java-vertx-client/README.md

 # Vert.x NATS client

 This component provides a NATS client for reading and sending messages from/to a [https://nats.io](NATS) server.
 The client supports both Core NATS as well as JetStream.

-The nats-java-vertx-client is a Java client library for connecting to NATS messaging system.
+The nats-java-vertx-client is a Java client library for connecting to the NATS messaging system.
 It is built on top of the Vert.x event-driven framework and provides an asynchronous, non-blocking API for sending and receiving messages over NATS.

 ## Using the Vert.x NATS client